 There’s nothing better than waking up feeling rejuvenated and prepared to take on the day.
 We all know the price we pay when we lack sleep, even for a few nights.
 Declined concentration, irritability, and grogginess quickly destroy the promise of a productive workday and a lovely time with family and friends.

-In searching for a good night's sleep, many people have turned to use white noise.
+In searching for a good night’s sleep, many people have turned to use white noise for improved sleep.
 Gian Lorenzo Bernini, who was researching methods to treat insomnia at the time, invented the first white noise sound machine in the 17th century [1].

 A multitude of apps and white noise machines are available.
-Often, people use their humidifiers or air conditioning to generate the sound of white noise.
-Even recorded stretches of 8-plus hours of white noise can be accessed online.
+People often use their humidifiers or air conditioning to generate white noise.
+Recorded stretches of 8-plus hours of white noise can be accessed online.

 What is White Noise?